WolframLang: Symbol

 SymbolName[symbol]

-return the symbol name.
+return the symbol name, as string.

 SymbolName